Search

 SPINS data74Casteel B. SPINS presentation.
 UNPA Member’s Retreat, Deer Valley, UT.
 September 2024. indicates in the past 52 weeks, as of September 2024, sales of wellness/performance functional ingredients experienced increases as follows: fish oil concentrate (7.4%), lutein (2%), biotin (8%), lactase (7.3%), caffeine (6.4%), ginger (3.9%), Ginkgo biloba (15.7%), whole food concentrate (27.3%), and milk thistle (18.1%).

-• Fish oil – Eicosapentaenoic acid (EPA) and docosahexanaeoic acid (DHA) are omega 3 fatty acids (O3FA).
+• Fish oil – Eicosapentaenoic acid (EPA) and docosahexanaeoic acid (DHA) are omega-3 fatty acids (O3FA).
 O3FA supplements are mostly derived from cold water species of fish such as salmon, sardines, herring, and mackerel.
 There is a plethora of research demonstrating the benefits of fish oil for cardiovascular health75Johansen O, et al, Arterioscler ThrombVasc Biol (1999) 19(7):1681-6.
 76Enikeeva NA, Kitaiskaia LS, Antoniuk MV, Klin Med (1999) 77(3):25-8., as well as playing a beneficial role in the inflammatory process77Alexander JW, Nutrition (1998) 14(7-8):627-33..

-• Lutein – Lutein and its accompanying carotenoid zeaxanthin protect the eyes and help them filter out harmful blue light from computers and other digital devices, as well as and outdoor light.78Stringham J. Effects of three levels of lutein supplementation on macular pigment optical density, psychological stress levels, and overall health.
+• Lutein – Lutein and its accompanying carotenoid zeaxanthin protect the eyes and help them filter out harmful blue light from computers and other digital devices, as well as outdoor light.78Stringham J. Effects of three levels of lutein supplementation on macular pigment optical density, psychological stress levels, and overall health.
 Nutritional Neuroscience Laboratory, University of Georgia.
 Unpublished.
 2016:17 pgs.

 • Biotin – Although it has little to do with hair health unless you have a biotin deficiency (characterized by hair loss), biotin may help decrease fingernail splitting and improve nail thickness79Floersheim GL.
 [Treatment of brittle fingernails with biotin].
 Z Hautkr.
 1989;64(1):41-48..